isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-paint-over-rust/index.md

 - For peeling or chipped paint on the metal, clean it thoroughly and also sand any glossy surfaces - don't sand lead-containing paint.
 Clean the Surface
 - Oil, grease, and dirt will make paint-adhesion harder - similar to the case you'll endure with peeling paint or loose rust.
 Use household cleaner, or water + soap to remove the grime.
-- Also, get your�denatured alcohol or degreaser to remove the oil on your painted metal surfaces.
+- Also, get yourdenatured alcohol or degreaser to remove the oil on your painted metal surfaces.
 The solvents will soften such old-age paints - allowing them to pull away and wrinkle.
 Durable and elegant metal surfaces will be great on your decor and house furnishings - including on the fence posts and patio chairs.
 Don't have moisture and oxygen on iron or iron alloys like steel.
 A primer or paint will provide an excellent to restore the appearance of your rusted pieces and spare them from the junkyard - while also color-popping them.
 > See Also: